-The second day of Songkran is officially the National Family Day.
+The 2nd day of Songkran is officially National Family Day.
 Families would wake up early and give alms to the monks, then ideally the rest of the day would be spent sharing quality family time together.
 An important religious ritual on Songkran is ‘Bathing the Buddha image’, in which devout Buddhists pour fragrant water over Buddha statues both at the temple and at home.
 More religious Thais would engage themselves in Buddhist ceremonies and merit-making activities throughout the holidays.

 When is Songkran?

 It relatively means that you should still carry any valuable items in a plastic bag.
-From up there you can witness the full extent of the game: a huge colorful crowd of smiling young Thais slowly walking between two rows of stalls selling water guns, food, soft drinks and of course, lots of beer.
+From up there, you can witness the full extent of the game: a huge colourful crowd of smiling young Thais slowly walking between 2 rows of stalls selling water guns, food, soft drinks and of course, lots of beer.
 The highlight is to spot the firetrucks ambushed at each intersection with their incredibly powerful water hoses.
 The crowd is actually delighted to be hosed down as the heat can reach 40˚C in the sun.

 Khao San Road

 If you like the idea of getting soaked from head to toe in the middle of a wild party, be sure to drop by Khao San Road.

-The entire length of Khao San Road is turned into an almighty water fight, and once you're in, you're going to get absolutely wet!
+Its entire length is turned into an almighty water fight, and once you're in, you're going to get absolutely wet!
 There are police checkpoints set up at both ends of the street to confiscate bottles, cans and the white powder that is usually rubbed on people's faces.

 Don't worry though, you can buy all the alcohol you're likely to need inside one of the many bars that stay open throughout the festival, some with DJs set up inside plastic shelters and podiums for dancing.
-A word of advice though: be careful on the tiled floors that become like ice rinks because it's a fiarly common sight to see inebriated young tourists slipping, sliding and ending up with their whisky bucket all over the floor.
+A word of advice though: be careful on the tiled floors that become like ice rinks because it's a fairly common sight to see inebriated young tourists slipping, sliding and ending up with their whisky bucket all over the floor.

-Phra Pradaeng District
+Phra Pradaeng district

-If you prefer a more traditional Songkran, head over to Phra Pradaeng district where the Thai-Raman communities live out their Songkran traditions.
-Here, the celebrations take place about a week later than in central Bangkok and is filled with cultural significance.
+If you prefer a more traditional Songkran, head over to the Phra Pradaeng district where the Thai-Raman communities live out their Songkran traditions.
+Here, the celebrations take place about a week later than in central Bangkok and they’re filled with cultural significance.

 Songkran Do’s and Don’ts

-- Do watch your belongings
+- Watch your belongings

-- Do smile and have fun
+- Smile and have fun

-- Do not douse monks, babies or the elderly
+- Douse monks, babies or the elderly

-- Do not drive when you have been drinking
+- Drive when you've been drinking